 We offer services and programs that assist students in their transition to UNC, support their academic success and facilitate the development of life-long friendships.
-Students are encouraged to participate in activities, programs and leadership opportunities provided by staff and the Residence Hall Association.
-Numerous employment opportunities are also available to students with work study within the residence halls.
+Students are encouraged to participate in activities, programs and leadership opportunities provided by faculty, staff and campus partners.